mrzeszewski/TeRRIFICA-crowdmapping/README.md

 ## What is included in the repository

-## What is needed to use this framework

 ### Software requierements

 - **PHP** - to manage database connection and authentication and server side translation using: **php-i18n** https://github.com/Philipp15b/php-i18n